More than 100 years ago, Waters Funeral Home began it's service when it was founded by Mr. William S. Waters in the autumn of 1892.

 A thinker and reasoner of his own mind, his conclusions were of the highest order.
 When asked what premise he built his successful businesses upon, he stated that he "was a student of Sears-Roebuck".
 His own son, William B. Waters continued the family tradition until his untimely death in 1983.

-Margaret Waters Jordan, beloved sister to William, and the only heir to both businesses, successfully managed the furniture store but elected to sell the funeral home business to my father, Mr. Charles W. Rahmeyer of Mexico, Missouri.
-He and my mother Maurine, moved to Vandalia shortly after "Bill's" death in September of 1983, and continued the long-standing tradition of Waters Funeral Home.
-Being the eldest son, I chose to take an early retirement from the U.S. Army to become associated with the business, and have continued to keep it in the family by managing and operating it after the passing of my father in October 1996.
+Margaret Waters Jordan, beloved sister to William, and the only heir to both businesses, successfully managed the furniture store but elected to sell the funeral home business to, Mr. Charles W. Rahmeyer of Mexico, Missouri.
+Charles and his wife Maurine, moved to Vandalia shortly after "Bill's" death in September of 1983, and continued the long-standing tradition of Waters Funeral Home.
+Gary W. Rahmeyer chose to take an early retirement from the U.S. Army to become associated with the business, and have continued to keep it in the family by managing and operating it after the passing of my father in October 1996.

 Charles W. Rahmeyer